 On 14 May 2012, the revised criminal code of Slovenia entered into force.
 Article 103 incorporates the Kampala definition of the crime of aggression.

 On October 2011, Croatia adopted the new criminal code containing the Kampala definition of the crime of aggression in Article 89.
-The criminal code will enter into force on 1 January 2013.
+The criminal code entered into force on 1 January 2013.

 B. Concrete Progress

-In the Czech Republic, the Dominican Republic, Ecuador, Peru and in Venezuela, draft criminal code bills containing the Kampala definition of the crime of aggression are under consideration at the parliamentary level.
+In Ecuador, Peru and in Venezuela, draft criminal code bills containing the Kampala definition of the crime of aggression are under consideration at the parliamentary level.

 In June 2012, in New Zealand, MP Kennedy Graham tabled a Member’s Bill to incorporate the Kampala definition of the crime of aggression in domestic law and to introduce a mechanism to ensure the legality of the use of force by New Zealand’s leaders.
 The bill is under ballot.

 On 6 June 2013, the Chamber of Deputies of the Dominican Republic approved the text of the new criminal code, which contains the Kampala definition of the crime of aggression.
 The Criminal Code is now under consideration at the Senate before it final approval.

 It is to be expected that a number of States Parties that are preparing ratification will also adopt legislation implementing the Kampala definition in domestic law, including Belgium, Botswana, Greece, Guatemala, Madagascar, the Netherlands, Trinidad and Tobago, and Uruguay.
 In some countries, implementing legislation or possible changes to existing laws are expected to be considered after ratification, e.g. in Argentina, Austria, Germany, Liechtenstein, Switzerland and Uruguay.